tristanmcooper/cse12-wi23-pa4-Iterator-starter/README.md

 #### Overview:

 It is important to thoroughly test out your `MyLinkedList` implementation before working on this, as a buggy `MyLinkedList` implementation will give you a hard time testing your ListIterator.
-The resubmission assignment for PA 3 is currently open and all test cases are be visible.
+The resubmission assignment for PA3 is currently open and all test cases are be visible.

 You should also import `java.util.NoSuchElementException`, `java.util.ListIterator`, and `java.util.Iterator` apart from the imports you used in PA3.